discourse-lab/DiscourseSegmenter/README.md

 # Discourse Segmenter
-A collection of various discourse segementers.
+A collection of various discourse segmenters.